 Switch the screen using \triangleleft (Previous page key) and \triangleright (Next page key).

-When -10/+10 is pressed, the display of patterns moves backward/forward 10 patterns.
+• When -10/+10 is pressed, the display of patterns moves forward or backward in increments of 10 designs.

 When a pattern is selected, it can be embroidered.